ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 transaction coming through the chaincode container.

 **7.** Equally, you could check the logs of your peer by entering the following command below within VSCode.
-I\'m grep-ing these logs because there is a lot of output due to the signatures and messages a transaction sends, but I\'m just wanting to see all the blocks
+I'm grep-ing these logs because there is a lot of output due to the signatures and messages a transaction sends, but I'm just wanting to see all the blocks

     tecadmin@ubuntubase:~/Desktop/mycontract/test$ docker logs -f fabricvscodelocalfabric_peer0.org1.example.com | grep block
     2019-02-21 20:02:09.209 UTC [endorser] callChaincode -> INFO 093 [mychannel][c55f59cc] Entry chaincode: name:"mycontract"